 4. Learning a new language

 Now that you have extended time to prepare for your next holiday, you might as well go the extra mile and learn the lingo of the destination.
-Or you might just want to learn a new language for the fun of it, after all, it’s a great way to kill time if you’re self isolating with no work to do.
+Or you might just want to learn a new language for the fun of it.
+It’s a great way to kill time if you’re in lockdown.

 5. Keep planning & researching